fortinet-fortisoar/solution-pack-threat-intel-management/docs/scenario-fortirecon-threat-report.md

 Refer to [Simulate Scenario documentation](https://github.com/fortinet-fortisoar/solution-pack-soc-simulator/blob/develop/docs/usage.md) to understand how to simulate and reset scenarios.

 To understand the process FortiSOAR follows to ingest threat reports from threat intel providers, we have included a scenario &mdash; **Threat Intel Report** with this solution pack.

-1.
+The example threat report from FortiRecon ACI simulation contains the following information:

 - Demo report with Technical Intelligence source category.
 - Indicators extracted and correlated with feeds.